Skip to main content

 The podium for global cuisine is too often hogged by countries like France, Italy, and China.
 But there are incredible food cultures all over, such as the rainbow nation of South Africa.

 Admittedly, many Americans can’t name a South African dish.
-We could not pick out bobotie from biltong, at a restaurant or in general.
+We couldn’t pick out bobotie from biltong — at a restaurant or in general.
 But in the name of broadening your mind and palate, we are here to change that.
 South Africa boasts dish after interesting dish, informed by both indigenous communities as well as immigrants and even former rulers.

 Suzaan Hauptfleisch runs Kaia Wine Bar in New York.
-Founded in 2011, the Upper East Side joint specializes in South African food and wine.
-Hauptfleisch grew up on a generational freestate farm in South Africa, with a pair of mothers who cooked or baked often.
-“We always had something amazing to eat even coming home from school,” she recalls.
-Her late mother Susan made incredible Tamatiebredie, a tomato stew Hauptfleisch and her partner have finally learned how to recreate, after many tries.
+Founded in 2011, the Upper East Side joint specializes in South African cuisine and wine.
+Hauptfleisch grew up on a generational freestate farm in South Africa with a pair of mothers who cooked or baked often.
+“We always had something amazing to eat even coming home from school,” she recalled.
+Her late mother Susan made incredible Tamatiebredie, a tomato stew that Hauptfleisch and her partner have finally learned how to recreate after many tries.

-The food at Kaia is inspired by her childhood memories and the meals she grew up with on the farm.
+Her childhood memories and the meals she grew up with on the farm inspire the food at Kaia.
 Favorites include an elk carpaccio with her mother’s mustard.
-Normally, the dish would be served with an African meat but it’s next to impossible to get springbok or kudu in the states reliably.
-Another favorite is bobotie, served with yellow rice and raisins, and babyback ribs, prepared with a rooibos and cranberry sauce.
+Normally, the dish would be served with an African meat, but it’s next to impossible to reliably get springbok or kudu in the States.
+Another favorite is bobotie, served with yellow rice and raisins, and baby back ribs, prepared with rooibos and cranberry sauce.

 History